Business-to-Consumer (B2C) businesses like yours employ a variety of marketing methods to reach more customers online and off.

 - Average: $47

-Referrals occur when traffic is referred to your website via another channel that’s not directly connected to your marketing campaigns, or via a business connection who wants to send viable leads to you.
+Referrals occur when traffic is referred to your website via another channel that’s not directly connected to your marketing campaigns, or via a business connection that wants to send viable leads to you.

 Cost Per Lead – Referrals